ldrt/css-only-animations/README.md

-This is Lucie's first fit project!
+This is Lucie's first git project!
+Freecodecamp.org files